BawdyAnarchist/quBSD/Future_Development.md

 3. Scripts that should integrate VMs
 	- qb-stop , qb-start, qb-edit (now needs "add" function for multiple taps at least), qb-rename , qb-destroy, qb-stat, qb-create, qb-disp
-	- qb-edit really should be an eval command like in get_jail_parameter ... for ex: eval "chk_valid_param $_q $VALUE"
+	- qb-edit really should be an eval command like in get_jail_parameter ... for ex: eval "chk_valid_param _q $VALUE"
+	- make sure to add the new variables to [-h] for: qb-start , stop, cmd,

 4. New scripts
 	qb-pci
 		- summary of PCI devices relevant to user
 		- USB, NIC, maybe others
-		- Show what was is currently passthrough'd qb-vm
+		- Show what was is currently passthrough'd
-		- For create, since that might be non-trivial, and your qb-create is already pretty good

 # CLEANUP STUFF

 quBSD.conf
-	- remove ppt_nic.
-It's now in jmap.
-	- Think of way to remove the file entirely.
+	- Remove entirely.
+Maybe qb-edit option to change?
+Will need on installer as well

 USBVM
 	- Auto-install various useful mounting stuff for common devices